Paride Negri: Biography

 On 13 May 1942, while crossing the woods of Bisina, six kilometers north of Nevesinje, with a large column of his division, he was ambushed by the partisans, who blocked the road with fallen trees, rocks and telegraph poles and opened fire on the head of the column, killing the commanding officer of the 154th Artillery Regiment and another four officers as well as the two drivers.
-Under heavy enemy fire, Negri managed to organize an improvised defense that allowed the column to retreat from the ambush site, and after the arrival of a reinforcing blackshirt unit he led the counterattack, in which he was slightly wounded.
+Under heavy enemy fire, Negri managed to organise an improvised defence that allowed the column to retreat from the ambush site, and after the arrival of a reinforcing blackshirt unit he led the counterattack, in which he was slightly wounded.
 For this, he was awarded another Bronze Medal of Military Valor.
 From January to March 1943 he was acting commander of the VI Army Corps (having been promoted to lieutenant general), while also retaining command of the "Murge" Division until 1 March, and later he was placed at the disposal of the High Command of Slovenia and Dalmatia (SUPERSLODA).
-From March to early September 1943 he was attached to the Armed Forces High Command of Albania for special duties.
+From March to early September 1943, he was attached to the Armed Forces High Command of Albania for special duties.

-On 2 September 1943 he was assigned to the Ministry of War in Rome for special assignments, due to having reached the age limit.
+On 2 September 1943, he was assigned to the Ministry of War in Rome for special assignments, due to having reached the age limit.
 He died in Rome in 1954.